MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/manage-sample-data.md

 You can add sample data any time you need, during or after the configuration of the sales accelerator.
 >[!NOTE]
 >- The sample data adds basic Dynamics 365 Sales and Sales Premium record types.
 More information: [Reference](#reference)
->- You must have a Sales Insights, Sales Premium, production, or trial license to use the sample data.
+>- You must have a production or trial license of Sales Insights or Sales Premium to use the sample data.

 1. Sign in to your sales app.
 2. Go to **Change area** in the lower-left corner of the page, and select **Sales Insight settings**.